 You will be assessed through knowledge tests, assignments, project work and presentations.

-Course note: Consists of four terms featuring weekly evening online sessions and whole-day attendance (one day per term) at Heidelberg campus.
+Course note: Consists of four terms featuring weekly evening online sessions and whole-day attendance (one day per term) at Preston campus.

 Class Schedule: *